RAP Home > Sponsor & Adviser Information > Guidelines for NRC Research Advisers

 Relocation of Household Goods - For appointments of six months or longer, the Academies pays for relocating household goods of persons moving within the United States.
 Individuals relocating from overseas are limited to an unaccompanied baggage allowance as described in the NRC Research Associateship Programs Policies, Practices, and Procedures handbook.

 Travel Reimbursement - Travel reimbursement is requested on a Travel Expense Report, which must be submitted directly to RAP Travel, the travel unit of the Fellowships Office.
-RAP Travel checks these forms for adherence to published policies regarding travel (see the Policies, Practices, and Procedures handbook), and payment is issued directly to the Associate by check from the Academies' Accounting Office.
+RAP Travel checks these forms for adherence to published policies regarding travel (see the Policies, Practices, and Procedures handbook), and payment is issued directly to the Associate.

 Program Promotion and Recruitment of Applicants

-The NRC Research Associateship Programs promotional functions include publishing and distributing posters and flyers, publishing Research Opportunities on the RAP website, recruiting applicants at national professional conferences and meetings (through exhibits and interviews with Ph.D. candidates), advertising in scientific and engineering publications, and visiting universities.
+The NRC Research Associateship Programs promotional functions include publishing and distributing posters and flyers, publishing Research Opportunities on the RAP website, recruiting applicants at national professional conferences and meetings (through exhibits and interviews with Ph.D. candidates), advertising in scientific and engineering publications, and a wide range of web based outreach activities including social media.

-Laboratory/Center Review Form - This form, along with a copy of the research proposal, is forwarded to the applicant's proposed Research Adviser.
+Laboratory/Center Review Form - Prior to Academies’ panel review, a copy of the research proposal, is forwarded to the applicant's proposed Research Adviser.
 The Adviser provides his or her scientific evaluation of the project, its relevance to the scientific interests of the sponsoring organization, the availability of support facilities, and an indication of his or her willingness to serve as a Research Adviser.
-A second part of the form is endorsed by the LPR and /or Laboratory Program Committee to affirm its interest and support for the project should the applicant be recommended for an award.
-The laboratory is encouraged to recommend more applicants than contract funds can support in order to preserve the competitive nature of the program.
+Approval to review an applicant is then endorsed by the LPR and /or Laboratory Program Committee to affirm its interest and support for the project should the applicant be recommended for an award.
+The laboratory is encouraged to recommend more applicants than funds can support in order to preserve the competitive nature of the program.
 A laboratory recommendation of an application for review by the NRC Research Associateship Programs panels is not a commitment for funding.

-The NRC Research Associateship Panel Review - The Fellowships Office staff assembles panels of scientists and engineers to evaluate and score the applications for each of three annual reviews.
-Panels are generally convened at the end in mid-March, mid-June, mid-September, and early January for the respective February, May, August, and November 1 deadlines.
+The NRC Research Associateship Panel Review - The Fellowships Office staff assembles panels of scientists and engineers to evaluate and score the applications for each of four annual reviews.
+Panels are convened in mid-March, and off-site reviews are performed in May-June, August-September, and November-December, respectively, for the February, May, August, and November 1 deadlines.
 Each application is read by at least three panelists; multidisciplinary proposals may be read by two or more panels.

-Processing Awards - After receiving a roster of approved applicants, the LPR contacts the Program Coordinator to indicate the number of awards the laboratory is willing to make.
-Usually, awards are made first to applicants in Quality Group A, then to applicants in Quality Groups B and C to the extent that funds are available.
+Processing Awards - After receiving a roster of approved applicants, the LPR may authorize awards through the web-based InfoRAP system.
+Usually, awards are made first to applicants in Quality Group A, then to applicants in Quality Group B to the extent that funds are available.
 It is possible for persons in Quality Group A not to receive an award if an Adviser has too many Associates or for other logistical or funding reasons.
-However, for the sake of the laboratory's reputation, every effort should be made to ensure that the highest quality applicants are the first to receive awards.
+To assure ongoing program quality, every effort should be made to ensure that the highest quality applicants are the first to receive awards.

 An Associate's First Day at the Laboratory